How the Fed Rate Cuts Impact Your Finances

 Banks that offer high-yield savings accounts offer annual percentage yields (APYs) that are much higher than what you can get with a traditional savings account.

-For context, the national average savings rate was 0.43% in December 2024, according to the Federal Deposit Insurance Corp.
-(FDIC).
-But some of the best high-yield savings accounts offered APYs exceeding 4% or even 4.5%.
+For context, the national average interest rate for a high-yield savings account is 1.72%, according to Curinos data.
+What's more, some of the best high-yield savings accounts offer rates exceeding 3.5% or even 4%.

-Because these accounts offer variable rates, however, you may start to see your APY decline or stay the same, depending on the FOMC's decisions.
+Because these accounts offer variable rates, however, you may start to see your APY decline or stay the same, depending on the Fed's decisions.

 Certificates of Deposit

-Certificates of deposit (CDs) offer a fixed interest rate instead of a variable one, which means that your APY will remain the same for your chosen term, which can range from one month to several years.
-CD rates tend to be higher than savings account rates.
+Certificates of deposit (CDs) offer a fixed interest rate instead of a variable one, which means your APY will remain the same for your chosen term, which can range from one month to several years.
+CD rates tend to be higher than savings account rates—as of October 2025, the average yield on a 12-month CD is 2.44%, according to Curinos data.

-Once the FOMC starts cutting its rate, you can expect APYs for new CDs to start declining.
-However, if you open a CD before the first rate cut, your fixed rate won't be impacted—though you may get a lower rate when it's time to renew the account at the end of your term, especially if it's a longer-term CD.
+Once the Fed starts cutting its rate, you can expect APYs for new CDs to start declining.
+However, if you opened a CD before the first rate cut, your fixed rate won't be impacted—though you may get a lower rate when it's time to renew the account at the end of your term, especially if it's a longer-term CD.

 How to Minimize the Negative Impact of Fed Rate Reductions